Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 When we set up our initial book routes (which are currently commented out), we registered them on a Blueprint using the Blueprint route decorator functions.
 Then we had to remember to register the entire Blueprint with the `app`, so that the `app` would know about the endpoints grouped under the Blueprint.

-Since we have already registered `book_bp` in `app/__init__.py` inside our `create_app` function, as we add additional routes to our Blueprint, `app` will be able to see them without needing to go back and updating the `create_app` function again.
+Since we have already registered `book_bp` in `app/__init__.py` inside our `create_app` function, as we add additional routes to our Blueprint, `app` will be able to see them without needing to go back to update the `create_app` function again.
 But if we create any additional Blueprints, then we'll need to be sure to register them with the `app` the same way we did with `book_bp`.

 ### Manually Testing with Postman